digitalchalk/wordpress-digitalchalk-sso-plugin/README.md

 First public release with github updater.

 ###Other Info
-Contributors: bobrob_atl,ttolle
+Contributors: bobrob,ttolle

 Requires at least: 3.0.1

-Tested up to: 3.9
+Tested up to: WordPress 3.9

 Stable tag: 1.0.2